 Slam is also one of just three hacks which deal damage.
 When reactivated in the air, Slam sends the player to the ground at high speed, dealing damage to players in an AOE.
 It deals 30 damage base, up to 45 at max upgrade.
 The seven second cooldown allows players to keep slamming in quick succession.
 Few hacks can stack up to Slam’s overall effectiveness.

 Teleport is the other top tier movement ability in Hyper Scape.
-Teleport allows players to warp a short distance in the direction they are facing.
+This hack allows players to warp a short distance in the direction they are facing.
 It is useful in many of the same ways as Slam.
 Engage, disengage, and mobility are all within Teleport’s wheelhouse.
 The cooldown is even equal to that of Slam, making Teleport a viable alternative.